 How to leave a gift to the RSPCA in your will

-- If you would like to make a gift in your Will directly to support the work of your state or territory’s RSPCA, please contact them directly.
-Click here for details.
+- If you would like to make a gift in your Will directly to support the work of the RSPCA, please click here for details.

 - If your will nominates RSPCA Australia as the beneficiary, as a general rule, RSPCA Australia will provide the bequest to the RSPCA member Society which you have a connection to (through, for example, any previous donations you’ve made, or news and information you’ve subscribed to.).
 If no connection is identified, it will be distributed to all eight state and territory RSPCA member Societies, according to a formula which is based on population.